Phrenzi/slate/source/includes/_management_patrons.md

 }
 ```

-This endpoint require `manager authenticate`, and retrieves all patrons.
+This endpoint require manager authentication, and retrieves all patrons.
+noted that credit_balance returned from specifi patron is by manager's establishment

 ### HTTP Request